Darwin French: Early years

-Dr. French was born in Middlesex, New York on January 20, 1822.
+Dr. French was born in Middlesex, New York, on January 20, 1822.
 He was the son of Harvey and Amanda Hazelton French.
 His father was a veteran of the War of 1812.
-He attended local schools before moving to Michigan where he attended Albion Seminary.
-While in Hillsdale County he studied medicine and practiced as a doctor for some years.
-In 1845 he went to Fort Leavenworth, Kansas where he enlisted in the US Army at the start of the Mexican American War and entered the service as a private even though he was a practicing physician in civilian life.
+He attended local schools before moving to Michigan, where he attended Albion Seminary.
+While in Hillsdale County, he studied medicine and practiced as a doctor for some years.
+In 1845, he went to Fort Leavenworth, Kansas, where he enlisted in the US Army at the start of the Mexican–American War and entered the service as a private even though he was a practicing physician in civilian life.

 Middle years

 Dr. French's goal was to make his fortune in the world, and he set out to do that in December 1845.
-His plans were interrupted by the Mexican-American War, in which he served.
-After he was discharged in early 1847, he resumed his quest for adventure, purchased a large ranch northeast of Los Angeles in the late 1840s, assisted some lost settlers who had mistakenly wandered through California's Death Valley, and opened a mining town in south central California.
-The residents of that town named the village after Dr. French — they called it Darwin, California.
+His plans were interrupted by the Mexican–American War, in which he served.
+After he was discharged in early 1847, he resumed his quest for adventure, purchased a large ranch northeast of Los Angeles in the late 1840s, assisted some lost settlers who had mistakenly wandered through California's Death Valley, and opened a mining town in South Central California.
+The residents of that town named the village after Dr. French — calling it Darwin, California.
 The town is still in existence as of 2017.
 Dr. French had heard that there was a possible silver lode in the midst of Death Valley.
-Despite that it was largely unexplored, Dr. French led an expedition into the valley in 1850 but found no silver.
+Despite the fact that it was largely unexplored, Dr. French led an expedition into the valley in 1850 but found no silver.
 In 1860, Darwin led another party into Death Valley in a second attempt to find silver, again without success.
 The route he took can still be observed in Death Valley National Park.
-Two other landmarks are named after him, Darwin Falls and Darwin Wash.
+Two other landmarks are named after him: Darwin Falls and Darwin Wash.

 The 1846 journey of General Stephen Kearny and his Army of the West across the wilderness of the southwestern United States has been the subject of many books and articles.
 Dr. French was on that march and captured a vivid account of the Battle of San Pasqual, in which he fought.